moos/wordpos/README.md

 wordpos
 =======

-wordpos is a set of part-of-speech utilities for Node.js using [natural's] http://github.com/NaturalNode/natural) WordNet module.
+wordpos is a set of part-of-speech utilities for Node.js using [natural's](http://github.com/NaturalNode/natural) WordNet module.

-There is no lexigraphical intelligence here.
+There is no lexigraphical intelligence here (eg, see [pos-js](https://github.com/fortnightlabs/pos-js)).
 Only dictionary lookup.

 Usage
 -------